qmk/qmk_firmware/keyboards/jj40/README.md

 ```

 ## Troubleshooting

-From my experience, it's really hard to brick these boards.
-But these
-tricks have been useful when it got stuck in a weird scenario.

 1. Try plugging the board in while pressing `L_Ctrl`.
 This will force it
    to boot only the bootloader without loading the firmware.
 Once this is